yejunlin/Lenovo-M930s-N000-OC/README.md

 ## Known Issues
 No driver for Wireless and Bluetooth (so no Airdrop/Handoff etc...)

-Hynix PC711 kernel panic (disabled by DTSL)
+Hynix PC711 kernel panic (disabled by DTSL, please refer to note)

 VGA no output